ruippeixotog/uva/README.md

 The following is the list of the problems solved.
 Each problem id is specified between round brackets.
 Problems marked with ✓ are done, while problems with ✗ are not complete and/or aren't efficient enough.

+*Note*: Recently, the online judge began judging correct submissions as "Submission Error" in certain problems, as announced [here][infoSE].
+The problems below that are suffering from this issue are marked with "SubmissionErr" after their id.

 ### Problem Set Volumes

 #### Volume 1